YuZhengM/scvmap-tutorial/docs/source/problem.rst

 .. note::

-    If you discover any unmodified privacy content, please contact us promptly.
+    If you discover any unmodified privacy content, please contact us.
 We greatly appreciate your kindness.